JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 The training of the three networks in this chapter, namely Waldeland CNN, VGG-16, and Resnet-52, requires different strategies to obtain optimal results.
-The Waldeland CNN is end-to-end trained on the training data.
+The Waldeland convolutional neural network is end-to-end trained on the training data.
 The VGG-16 and ResNet-52 are fine-tuned with pre-trained weights, which require a lower learning rate and fixing the weights in parts of the network.
 The networks are trained with the categorical cross-entropy